Rod Woodson: Incidents

 On April 25, 1988, it was reported that Woodson was one of three men arrested for stealing $70 in a tip jar from McCaw's restaurant-bar in West Lafayette, Indiana.
 Charges were not filed.

-On September 23, 1988, Woodson and teammate Delton Hall were involved in a bar fight with another man in Moon Township, Allegheny County, Pennsylvania.
+On September 23, 1988, Woodson and teammate Delton Hall were involved in a bar fight with another man in Moon Township, Pennsylvania.
 Police were called to Sessions Bar at 2:34AM due to a fight involving Woodson, Hall, and a man identified as Derrick Wilson.
 Hall stated the fight began over criticism about football.
 The rear window of Wilson's vehicle was broken during the altercation, but Woodson agreed to pay for damages.
 On September 29, 1988, the Pittsburgh Steelers stated both players had been privately reprimanded for their involvement.

 On June 13, 1989, Woodson was charged with misdemeanor battery on a police officer after an altercation outside of a bar in Fort Wayne, Indiana.

 On May 19, 1992, Woodson was arrested in his hometown of Fort Wayne, Indiana for battery due to an altercation with his brother, Jamie Woodson.
 On March 24, 1993, Woodson was found not guilty of battery by a jury.